scholzie/tiller/README.md

 ### A bucket for secrets.
 A "secret bucket".
-__NB: This bucket is currently hardcoded to `ba-ops-data-dev` - please request access to this bucket for the account above, or change the appropriate line in `tillerlib/resources/terraform.py` to a bucket to which you have access.__ I hope to fix this soon, but it's a hairy problem to sort out for permissions reasons.

 Create an S3 bucket (with versioning, preferably) to store secrets in.

 These secrets will include: